-In our wealth management practice, we are often asked how best our clients can teach their children about money to help them down a path to becoming prudent financial managers as adults.
+In our wealth management practice, we are often asked how our clients can best teach their children about money to help them down a path to becoming prudent financial managers as adults.

-Gained in our three decades of service, the following are some of the best techniques we’ve learned to help families pass along a legacy of savvy money skills.
+Gained in more than three decades of service, the following are some of the best techniques we’ve learned to help families pass along a legacy of savvy money skills.
 These suggestions are for kids 10 and over, and it’s never too late to begin while your children are still at home.